 As a residential college, Oberlin College believes that having students living and dining together fosters community, discourse, and debate.

-All students are required to live in college housing or in an Oberlin Student Cooperative Association (OSCA) and participate in one of the dining programs through graduation.
+All students are required to live in College housing and participate in one of the dining programs through graduation.
 All new students will participate in an OSCA meal plan or the GoYeo plan for the 2020-21 academic year.